 m. +44 (0) 7803 049153

-Jamie Quantrill is a cinematographer working in drama, documentary, artist moving image, commercials & music video.
-His early career was spent making experimental films in 16mm, Super8mm and Hi8 video at art school (BA Hons Fine Art Intermedia).
+Jamie Quantrill is a cinematographer of BAFTA and award winning non-fiction, fiction, music video, artist moving image, and commercials.
+His early career was spent making experimental films in Super8mm, 16mm, and Hi8 video at art school (BA Hons Fine Art Intermedia).
 He graduated in 2001 and spent his first ten years in the film industry working as a video editor and camera operator as part of several successful production companies.
 During this time he continued to write, direct, produce, and edit his own unique short films and video installations and collaborate with a variety of artist filmmakers.
 He moved behind the camera in 2011, taking with him an experienced editorial eye for storytelling and an intuitive approach to image making.
 His work has been widely exhibited on broadcast media, at international film festivals, in museums, cultural institutions, and galleries around the world.